(360) 488-3232

 • Centralia Stream TeamWant to be a part of the solution to creek pollution?
 Join the Centralia Stream Team, which has focused their efforts on cleaning up and restoring their beloved community creek “China Creek” that flows through the City of Centralia.
 For more information, please contact Kim Ashmore (360) 330-7512 or email kashmore@cityofcentralia.com

 • Grays Harbor Stream Team: The Grays Harbor Stream Team is a coalition of citizen volunteers, local agencies, and non-profit organizations dedicated to the protection and restoration of streams that flow through the Chehalis River and into Grays Harbor.
 Projects include trash removal and invasive species removal from the shorelines of area streams and the estuary, as well as outreach and education about the sources of biological pollution, and what citizens can do to make Grays Harbor’s waterways cleaner.
-To join their mailing list, write to Alexander Birk at: graysharborstreamteam@gmail.com.
+To join their mailing list, write to: streamteam@graysharborcd.org.

 • Chehalis River Basin Land Trust: Is a non-profit organization dedicated to preserving natural lands in the Chehalis River Basin.
 Currently they have over 4,000 acres of protected land.
 Follow the link to find out about their volunteer opportunities.
 Or contact office@chehalislandtrust.org